 The cottage is semi-detached and sits in the village of Embleton.
 While the decked area offers some degree of privacy, the large lawned garden is shared with the adjoining cottage.

-For local provisions the pretty village of Embleton has a village shop for essential provisions and a number of cosy pubs including the Blue Bell Inn with pizzeria.
+For local provisions the pretty village of Embleton has a village shop for essential provisions (currently closed for refurbishment, due to reopen Spring 2023) and a number of cosy pubs including the Blue Bell Inn with pizzeria.

 For a dining experience with a difference, the Treehouse Restaurant at Alnwick Gardens (8 miles) is not to be missed.
 Set high in the treetops, it's a magical spot to spend an evening, featuring local fish and seafood, meats from Northumberland’s farmlands, as well as other regional specialities all within a lovely ambient setting.

 Embleton Bay and Low Newton-by-the-Sea cover a breathtaking stretch of silver sands just perfect for families, children and dogs where you can spend endless hours paddling, sandcastle-building, walking, surfing and body-boarding.
 The Northumberland Coastal Path and National Cycle Route 1 run right through this area taking in scenic coastal paths and never-ending beaches all the way along to Beadnell Bay, one of the best equipped places in the county for watersports.
 Backed by huge dunes which offer shelter for a cosy picnic on blustery days, the wide, golden sands of this horseshoe shaped bay make it a popular destination for families with options for kitesurfing, bodyboarding, coasteering and kayaking with a number of accredited schools and instructors across the area.